Construction Loan Down Payment

 The Loan To ARV (After-Repair Value) is another important ratio, particularly for those doing construction projects.
 The Loan To ARV is a ratio that measures the percentage of the loan amount compared to the estimated value of the property once the construction phase is complete.
 This is calculated by dividing the loan amount by the estimated ARV.

-For example, if a borrower is taking a loan of $200,000 for a property with an estimated ARV of $300,000 then the Loan To ARV would be $200,000 divided by $300,000, which is 66.67%.
+For example, if a borrower is hoping to get a construction loan for a new build with an estimated ARV of $300,000, and the lender offers LTV terms of 75%, then the maximum loan value would be $225,000 ($300,000 * 75%).

 A higher Loan To ARV ratio means that the lender is contributing a larger portion towards the property’s after-repair value, when it comes to construction loans.
 As such, a lower down payment may be required from the borrower.
 The converse is true for a lower Loan To ARV ratio on home construction loans.
-The ratio can influence the loan amount that a borrower is eligible for, and therefore impact the down payment significantly.
+The LTV ratio can influence the loan amount that a borrower is eligible for, and therefore impact the down payment significantly.

 What Does Up To 100% Construction Financing Mean?